ManipalUniversity/gsoc/README.md

-# gsoc
+# GSOC Archive of Manipal
-Past Google Summer of Code Interns from all Manipal Institutions ie. MAHE, MUJ, SMU
+> Past Google Summer of Code Interns from all Manipal Institutions ie. MAHE, MUJ, SMU